realm/realm-dotnet/README.md

 Some minimal examples of Realm use can be found in the `examples` folder:

-* [QuickJournal](examples/QuickJournal): a quick journaling [MAUI](https://github.com/dotnet/maui) application that shows how Realm can be used effectively in conjunction with MVVM and data binding.
+* [QuickJournal](examples/QuickJournal): a journaling [.NET MAUI](https://dotnet.microsoft.com/apps/maui) application showing how Realm integrates with MVVM and data binding across Android, iOS, macOS, and Windows.
-* [SimpleToDo](examples/SimpleToDoAvalonia): a simple to-do list [Avalonia](https://github.com/AvaloniaUI/Avalonia) application that shows how Realm can be used effectively in conjunction with MVVM and data binding.

-It is possible to find additional (and more complex) examples that use [`Atlas Device Sync`](https://www.mongodb.com/docs/atlas/app-services/sync/) in the [`realm-dotnet-samples`](https://github.com/realm/realm-dotnet-samples) repo.

 ## Contributing